GianManzo/test-teddy/README.md

 **_React Native_** The system will have an initial screen where the user can enter the name and then will be redirected to a screen with the list of all registered customers, where they can register, select, update and delete customers, in addition to a screen to view the selected customers. :)

+## How to use

+You must have on your PC:

+- Yarn
+- Node
+- Brew
+- Cocoa pods
+- Ruby

+After cloning the repository:

+- Yarn
+- Para iOS: /iOS pod install
+- Yarn iOS

 ## Includes

 - expo